ethansilvas/windows-defender-configuration-analysis/README.md

+# Windows Defender Configuration Analysis

 In this project I review and update a system's Windows Defender antivirus and firewall configurations.
+To ensure that the system has the most up to date protections provided by Microsoft, I will analyze its antivirus and firewall settings and update them by performing tasks such as updating threat definitions and firewall rules.

 ## Part 1: Windows Defender Antivirus

 ### Identify any current threats

-First I will assess the current state of the system's antivirus and its configurations.
+First I will assess the current state of the system's Windows antivirus and its configurations.

 These settings can be found by navigating through:
 	1. Click the Windows *Start* button